crossbario/autobahn-python/doc/WAMPv2.md

 Since above uses `yield`, it will call the remote procedure `com.myapp.sales_by_product` three times, but one after the other.
 That is, it won't call the procedure for `product3` until the result (or an error) has been received for the call for `product2`.

-Now, probably you wan't to speed up things, and leverage the asynchronous and batching capabilities of WAMP.
+Now, probably you wan't to again speed up things, and leverage the asynchronous and batching capabilities of WAMP.
 You could do:

 ```python
 dl = []